Listen To This Article - Click Play

 Pigeon Forge’s Winterfest Kickoff took place at Patriot Park on November 6 as city officials “flipped the switch” for over 5 million holiday lights that will illuminate the area throughout the winter season.The kickoff event included a performance from Knoxville “Voice” winner Chris Blue.
 The stunning lights will remain on until February 28.

 3. Gatlinburg Winterfest and Chili Cookoff

 What better way to warm up while celebrating winter in the Smoky Mountains than a chili cookoff?
-That is just what the city of Gatlinburg plans on doing this year with their annual Gatlinburg Winter Magic & Chili Cookoff on November 8.
+That is just what the city of Gatlinburg does with their annual Gatlinburg Winter Magic & Chili Cookoff.